 Narrative description

 You play as ‘’The Traveller” a nameless entity that is travelling across the Kingdom of Dalriada to its capital Kilcreggan.
 In your possession is the ‘Tome’ a scripture filled with cryptic symbols that effect the world once articulated.
 Your quest is to take the valuable scripture to a safe haven where it can be studied for the better of the wider kingdom.
-The question that must be answered though, can you master the Tome’s secrets in order to achieve your goals, can you effectively wield its power to protect you on your journey.
+The questions that must be answered though are: can you master the Tome’s secrets in order to achieve your goals?
+Can you effectively wield its power to protect you on your journey?

 Settings, Theme, Location